benwilcock/python-cloudfoundry-demo/labs/postgres-service-broker/install-postgres-service-broker.md

 }
 ````

-Congratulations, you have added a new type of service broker for Postgres Databases and providioned your first service from the marketplace using the new broker.
+Congratulations, you have added a new type of service broker for Postgres Databases and provisioned your first service from the marketplace using the new broker.

 ## Helping hand

 > The source code and documentation for the service broker we have used is [here](https://github.com/cloudfoundry-community/postgresql-cf-service-broker).
 You can also obtain ready made Cloud Foundry service brokers from lots of organisations both open-source and commercial.

-> You can of course implement your own service brokers using any language web-services aware language.
+> You can implement your own Cloud Foundry service brokers using any web-services aware language.
+The details of how the API behaves are in the [Cloud Foundry Service Broker API Docs](https://docs.cloudfoundry.org/services/api.html).